ringsd/everything-curl-cn/libcurl/--libcurl.md

 If you specify the filename as a single dash, as in `--libcurl -` you will get the program written to stdout instead of a file.

-As an example, we run a command to just get http://example.com:
+As an example, we run a command to get `http://example.com`:

     curl http://example.com --libcurl example.c